Thing to Do

 Cadillac Mountain Summit

 By car: Enter the Park Loop Road via the Cadillac Mountain Entrance, located off Maine Route 233.
 Continue onto the two-way section of the Park Loop Road towards Cadillac Mountain.
 Turn left onto Cadillac Summit Road and continue for 3.5 miles.
 It is a windy, paved road.
 Be aware of road cyclists and visitors on and alongside the road, especially at dusk and after dark.
 No RVs or trailers are allowed up Cadillac Summit Road.
+During the daytime, advance reservations are required to drive up Cadillac Mountain and there is no overnight parking.
+Vehicular access to Cadillac Summit is subject to night closures so check out our Current Conditions page for up to date information.
+You do not need reservations to hike or bike to the summit; always bring flashlights or bike lights for night excursions.

 By bus: There is no public transportation to this location.